 Nyepi Eve is a time of great revelry and by late afternoon the island is imbued with a carnival-like atmosphere.
 Ogoh-ogoh − giant scary monsters, complete with fangs, bulging eyes and crazy hair are carried through the street and people bang cymbals, pots and pans and wave flaming torches in order to chase away the bad spirits.

 With evil neutralized, bodies and souls purified, and the gods thanked, everything is deemed to be in perfect balance and the Balinese retreat indoors.
 This quiet day is a time of rest and regeneration, but the silence is fleeting.
-The following day is known as Ngembak geni, literally ‘relighting the fire’ and at 6.00am on the 7th March the island will roar back to life.
+The following day is known as Ngembak geni, literally ‘relighting the fire’.

 Where to stay for Nyepi

-3 Days /2 Nights Nyepi Package at The Layar, a luxury 23-villa designer estate in the heart of Seminyak, with high-spec interiors, one to four bedrooms, private pool and garden, plus boutique hotel support.
+The Layar is a luxury villa designer estate in the heart of Seminyak, with high-spec interiors, one to four bedrooms, private pool and garden, plus boutique hotel support.

 Far removed from mainstream tourism, and resting upon a hillside overlooking a beautiful bay near Candidasa in east Bali, 4-bedroomed Villa Asada is blessed with a spellbinding coastline view.